Family Home_840 x 420.jpg

 Check your eligibility

-• Family Home Guarantee: must be a buyer who currently doesn’t own property or not have any other property interest once your new home settles
+• Not have any other property interest once your new home settles (home loan date*)

-• Loan type – owner-occupier loan with Principal and Interest repayments from a Participating Lender, up to 30 years (plus up to 3 years to build a new home)
+• Applying for an owner-occupier home loan with Principal and Interest repayments from a Participating Lender, up to 30 years (plus up to 3 years to build a new home)

 * The Home Loan Date is the date you sign your home loan agreement with your Participating Lender.

-To find out the property price threshold of a suburb you a looking to buy in you can try the Housing Australia tool here.
+To find out the property price threshold of a suburb you a looking to buy in you can try the handy tool here

 View the key fact sheet for more information.